basaandewiel/basaandewiel.github.io/_posts/2021-12-26-Domoticz-On-OpenWRT.md

 If you want to use persistant data in these scripts, then you have to create following directory:
 `mkdir /var/lib/domoticz/dzVents; mkdir /var/lib/domoticz/dzVents/data`
 This directory is used to store persistant data;

 NB: this persistant data is in RAM disk, but is it persistant across subsequent call to the dzVents script.

+NB: when you call some user defined functions then you should probably adapt the path to these functions so that they can be found.

+##Debugging
+For debugging Domoticz you can turn on logging (see above).
+The logging can be read from the standard OpenWRT logging via the GUI or via CLI "logread".

 ## Domoticz crashes when autobackupping to a network drive
 Source used: https://github.com/domoticz/domoticz/issues/4180